For more information on PechaKucha presentation style, click here.

 Friday Night Live: How a Friday Night Intergenerational Program Inspired a Congregation

 What happens when an urban congregation decides to open its doors to the community for a Friday night ministry that includes dancing, eating, running, singing, and a lot of hugs…for free?
 Beautiful things happen!
 The congregation begins to not just think about community outreach, but they begin to live it each week.
 The community begins to see the church where fun, family, and really good food happens.
-Not long after, neither can be distinguished apart and they become one.
+The result is transformational - the congregation and the community become one.
 Friday nights at church become alive and full of God’s joy.

 Aqueelah is an enthusiastic speaker and leader with a passion for today’s generation of leaders.
 She has worked with organizations such as: Princeton Seminary Institute For Youth Ministry and Youth Specialties.
 She serves on the Board of GenOn Ministries.
 She is a Staff Consultant with Ministry Architects and Site Coordinator for the Young Adult Volunteer Program of New York City (PCUSA).
 For over a decade, she served as the Associate Pastor at the First Presbyterian Church in Jamaica, Queens,NY.